taustation-fan/players-guide/README.md

 and the shipped object's mass.

 After the object has arrived, the recipient gets a notification, and can pick up item at the Shipping Bay.
-If they don't do so within a few days, they get a notification that they have ten days remaining, otherwise the item will be sent back.
+If they don't do so within 30 days, they get a notification that they have ten days remaining, otherwise the item will be sent back.